 Goodwin graduated from West Virginia University with a degree in journalism and a minor in political science.
 During her time at West Virginia University, Goodwin served as Vice President of the student body.

 Goodwin was honored in 2004 by Governor Bob Wise and in 2014 by Governor Earl Ray Tomblin with a Distinguished West Virginian Award for her meritorious service to the state.
 In 2003 Goodwin was honored as a West Virginia Young Gun, and in 2015 was selected as a member of Leadership West Virginia.

 Goodwin serves on the Board of Directors for the Mountaineer Autism Project, is the President of the John Adams Middle School Parent Teacher Association, a member of the Clay Center for the Arts and Sciences and a sustainer in the Junior League of Charleston.

 Goodwin and her husband Booth Goodwin have two teenage boys—Joe and Sam.
 When Amy and her husband are not watching their boys play hockey, run cross country, or play in the band they can be found mountain biking, or hiking with their very large lab, Gus (a Kanawha County Animal Shelter pup!)

 Mayor Amy Goodwin

 Office of the Mayor

 The City of Charleston currently operates under what is commonly known as a "strong mayor" form of government.
-Under this system, Mayor Jones is the chief administrator and all functional departments of the City operate under his guidance.
+Under this system, Mayor Goodwin is the chief administrator and all functional departments of the City operate under her guidance.
 The Mayor's Office serves as a focal point for public information for the City.
-Mayor Jones and his staff provide information on a variety of issues including responding to information requests from both the press and the public.
+Mayor Goodwin and her staff provide information on a variety of issues including responding to information requests from both the press and the public.
 Their focus is to serve the citizens of Charleston and to function as liaisons to other City departments.